xxalsgh0203/Medical_reservation/README.md

 ## File structure

 ### Patient Pages
-The key information displayed is: Personal information, appointments, then prescriptions.
+The key information displayed is: personal information, appointments, then prescriptions.
 Patients are given the option to cancel existing appointments, and can also request new appointments with the "Make an Appointment" button.
 This button redirects users to the requestAppointment pages.
 This is a series of pages that prompts the logged in user with questions needed to schedule their appointment.
 The information from some pages determines the display of others.
 For example, depending on the doctor type chosen, different doctors will be available on the next page.
 Once a patient reaches the last page and presses the "Submit" button, their appointment request will either pass or fail.
 If passed, they will see a message stating that their appointment was requested.
 If failed, they will a message specifying why the appointment request page.
 In either case, the logged in user will be presented with a link to take them back to their main user page.

 The appointment request can fail for one of two reasons: